Blackened Salmon with Peach Salsa

 This post may contain affiliate links.

-This blackened salmon with peach salsa is my brand-new favorite summer dinner.
-Juicy peaches and creamy avocado are tossed with spicy jalapeno, lime juice, cilantro, and salt to make the best salsa of all time!
-And it’s all served on top of super flavorful, tender blackened salmon.
+This blackened salmon is my family’s favorite summer dinner.
+Juicy peaches and creamy avocado are tossed with jalapeno, lime juice, cilantro, and salt to make the best peach salsa of all time!
+And it’s served on top of super flavorful, tender blackened salmon.

-But really, I’m such a fan of sweet and spicy.
-Just check out my Grilled Halibut with Strawberry Guac, or my Honey-less Mustard Grilled Chicken Platter — they’re all Whole30 compatible recipes, and they both totally satisfy my cravings for a little heat and a little sweet.
+I’m such a fan of sweet and spicy foods.
+Just check out my Grilled Halibut with Strawberry Guac, or my Honey-less Mustard Chicken— they totally satisfy my cravings for a little heat and a little sweet.

-This incredible salmon recipe is just drool-worthy.
-The sweetness of ripe peaces with the salty flavor of blackened salmon is irresistible.
-Add in the kick from some sliced jalapeño and voila, the best salmon recipe ever!
+This incredible salmon recipe is full of protein, which my growing boys need a lot of!
+The sweetness of ripe peaches with the salty flavor of blackened salmon is irresistible.

 Why You’ll Love this Recipe